danielgroves/danielgroves.net/notebook/_posts/2015-07-04-getting-started-backpacking.md

 * [Water purification tablets][water_purification]
 * Spare contact lenses

 That should cover the basics, but ensure you take any personal medication that you know you're likely to need (things like inhalers are easily forgotten).
-It can be worth taking hand-sanitising gel (especiually if you use contact lenses) or hand-wipes for general hygiene around toilet use and cooking while out.
+It can be worth taking hand-sanitising gel (especially if you use contact lenses) or hand-wipes for general hygiene around toilet use and cooking while out.
 If you are building one from scratch there is a [large range available][first_aid] which keep everything together and are often cheaper than buying everything individually.

 Other items I include are: